|Office of the Vice-Chancellor

 - ensures the provision of a conducive teaching, learning and research environment for staff and students

-- ensures efficient and effective utilisation of academic resources
+- efficient and effective utilisation of academic resources

-- enhances the conformity of the University with international standards
+- conformity of the University with international standards

-- promotes the quality of teaching and learning in the University
+- quality of teaching and learning in the University

 - collates information on and co-ordinates the conduct of NUC-funded research